 As noted earlier, the earned income credit is calculated through filling out your basic 1040 form.

-Any of my following picks for the best tax software can help you accurately claim the earned income tax credit through the software questionnaire and resulting paperwork:
+Any of my picks for the best tax software can help you accurately claim the earned income tax credit through the software questionnaire and tax filing.

 It’s also very important to note that even if your income level falls below the standard minimum income to file taxes thresholds, you need to file a tax return in order to be able to claim the Earned Income Tax Credit.
 So don’t miss out by not filing!